Lightning causes disruption at Stansted

 "We apologise for the inconvenience and advise all passengers to check with their airlines for their latest flight updates," she said.

-Passengers have described being stuck on planes for hours waiting to take off while others are waiting in an already crowded departure lounge for information.
+Passengers have described being stuck on planes for hours waiting to take off, while others are waiting in an already crowded departure lounge for information.

-The problems occurred as thunderstorms and torrential rain swept across part of the UK overnight and comes on a Bank Holiday weekend and at the start of school half-term.
+The problems occurred as thunderstorms and torrential rain swept across the UK overnight during the Bank Holiday weekend and at the start of school half-term.

+BBC Look East reporter Richard Daniel said Ryanair had announced at the airport that all its flights are fully booked for the next two days, meaning passengers whose flights have been cancelled would not be able to re-book during that period.

-Mr Childs, who is travelling with his wife and daughter to see his father for during the half-term break, said he has had to get information from social media.
+Mr Childs, who is travelling with his wife and daughter, said he has had to get information from social media.

 "There have been no announcements," he said.